apideck-libraries/portman/README.md

 ### Output:

 Your generated Postman Collection is written to `./tmp/converted/${specName}.json` if you are manually importing to Postman or need to inspect for debugging.

+### To Note:

+Newman is set to ignoreRedirects to allow for testing redirect response codes.
+If you are running collections within Postman UI, you'll need to ensure Postman is set to the same or your redirect tests will fail.

+Postman > Preferences > Automatically follow redirects > OFF

 ### TODO: